tsaie79/DefectWeb/README.md

 ```
 - Notice that one has to at the `/usr/local/lib/python3.7/site-packages/flamyngo/ ` folder to run the website.
 - The configuration file `config.yaml` is used to configure the website.
 Please check the [Flamyngo](https://github.com/materialsvirtuallab/flamyngo) for more details.
-- The website will be running at `http://localhost:5000/`.
-The port 5000 in the container is mapped to the port 5000 on the host machine.
-The url `http://localhost:5000/` can be accessed from the host machine.
+- The website will be running at `http://localhost:5000/` for r2SCAN and `http://localhost:5001/` for HSE.
+To change the port, please check the `config.yaml` file.